Making someone redundant: a guide for small businesses

 - Their religion, belief, or sexual orientation

 Once you’ve completed the redundancy consultation, you need to notify the employees of your decision and your reasons for it.
 The best – and fairest – way of doing that is by a face-to-face meeting (or a video call if your business operates remotely and you have no way to meet in person).

 When you have the meeting to notify someone of their redundancy, don’t drag out the conversation.
-Tell them in your first sentence what you have decided, and then go into the business reasons for your decision.
+Tell them in the first sentence what you have decided, and then go into the business reasons for your decision.

-When you do go into your reasoning, try and keep the conversation as impersonal as possible.
-Keep the conversation within the frame of business logic – remember, this isn’t about them or their performance, it’s just that their job no longer exists.
+When you do go into your reasoning, keep the conversation within the frame of business logic – remember, this isn’t about them or their performance, it’s just that their job no longer exists.

 Outline the support that your business is able to provide to help them find a new role.
 Career advice from senior members of your company, intros to other businesses where there might be a suitable role, time off from work to make applications – all these things will help make sure the employee lands gently.

 You must follow up on this meeting with a redundancy notice letter, setting out your decision and reasoning in writing.

-You need to make sure that you notify team members of your decision with enough notice.
+You need to notify team members of your decision with enough notice.

 The amount of notice you are obliged to give depends on how long they have been working for you.